The Value of Ancillary Services for Electrolyzers: Preliminaries

+As outlined in the Energinet reports \citep{Energinet,energinet2}, electrolyzers are expected to participate in multiple frequency-supporting ancillary service markets, offering an opportunity to diversify revenue streams.
+A comprehensive review of ancillary service markets in Denmark is available in \cite{peter}.

+This study focuses on two ancillary services in the western Denmark bidding zone (DK1), which is part of the synchronous grid of continental Europe: FCR (primary reserve) and mFRR (tertiary reserve).
+We leave the secondary reserve, the automatic Frequency Restoration Reserve, out of this analysis, as its current structure is similar to that of mFRR, and as its Danish market has recently undergone major restructuring.
+These reserve products are also available in other zones within the continental European synchronous grid and are increasingly integrated into common European market platforms for capacity and energy trading \citep{NBM}.
+In the following, we briefly describe the target markets for electrolyzers in Denmark, presented in chronological order of market closure.
+We assume the electrolyzer acts as a price-taker in all markets.

+\textit{FCR market}: FCR is the fastest frequency service in the continental European synchronous area and is used mainly for smaller deviations in frequency ($\pm 0.1$ Hz).
+The transmission system operator procures reserves (in MW) in the FCR capacity market that can be automatically activated in real-time to respond to frequency deviations within seconds. \cite{Tuinema}, \cite{Dozein2021} and \cite{Ribeiro2023} demonstrate that electrolyzers have response times that are potentially faster than conventional generators and are therefore capable of participation in the FCR.
+The FCR product is symmetric, meaning the bid capacity is reserved for both upward and downward regulation.
+In DK1, the FCR capacity market closes at 8:00 AM the day before delivery, with bids submitted for 4-hour blocks.
+Each bid specifies the reserved capacity (MW) and a price (per MW per hour), and the market operates with uniform pricing.

-\textit{mFRR market}: The product being traded in this market is the reserved capacity for manual frequency services, also known as tertiary reserve.
-The mFRR market is a mechanism used to ensure sufficient capacities to balance electricity supply and demand in real time.
-It is a reserve that can be activated within $15$ minutes in response to imbalances in the system.
-The market is split into two separate auctions for the procurement of the reserve capacity and the energy activation of the reserve.
-First, the mFRR market is closed at $9$:$30$ $\rm{AM}$ the day before delivery.
-Bids placed consist of quantity in terms of reserved capacity for every $1$-hour interval, and a price per MW per hour.
-The market is settled with uniform pricing.
-Once a reserve bid is accepted, the electrolyzer is obliged to submit a corresponding regulation bid (a price) for the energy activation of the reserve into the balancing market.
-Whenever needed, bids are activated following the merit order curve, and activation is remunerated with the uniform balancing price.
+\textit{mFRR market}: The mFRR is the slowest reserve in the continental European synchronous area and is used upon larger deviations in frequency that cannot be mitigated through the primary or secondary reserves alone.
+The mFRR market comprises two stages: capacity procurement and energy activation.
+The mFRR capacity market closes at 9:30 AM the day before delivery.
+The reserve is asymmetric, meaning that separate bids can be offered in the up- and down directions, with separate clearing prices in each direction.
+Bids specify reserved capacity (MW) for 1-hour intervals and a price (per MW per hour),\footnote{ Note that the mFRR and day-ahead markets will transition to 15-minute intervals in 2025.} and the market operates with uniform pricing.
+Once a bid is accepted, the electrolyzer must submit an activation price for the energy activation stage.
+Activation follows a merit-order curve and is remunerated based on the uniform balancing price.
+The reserved capacities can be activated within 15 minutes and the activation signal lasts 15 minutes.